Edith's checkerspot: Conservation status

 In the case of Euphydryas editha quino, habitat destruction is the major reason for its decline, although climate change problems also pose a threat.
 Quino checkerspot populations along the southernmost boundary (in Mexico) are at the greatest risk from continuing warming and drying climate trends.
 Unfortunately, these are also the best remaining habitats with the lowest degree of threat from development.
 By contrast, most Quino habitat has been destroyed by development in the Los Angeles–San Diego corridor.
 The case of the Quino checkerspot has resulted in the first habitat recovery plan to list climate change not only as a current threat, but also as a factor that should be considered in reserve design and recovery management.
 Some sedentary checkerspots remain at their original habitats despite the continuation of human interference, and have evolved adaptations to deal with these changes.

-In January 1997, the subspecies Euphydryas editha quino and Euphydryas editha bayensis received federal protection under the Endangered Species Act.
-Euphydryas editha bayensis has also been given the Nature Conservancy global rank of T1, which means that there are very few individuals remaining.
+The subspecies Euphydryas editha quino and Euphydryas editha bayensis received federal protection under the Endangered Species Act effective January 1997 and October 1987, respectively.
+The subspecies Euphydryas editha taylori was declared endangered by the U.S. Fish and Wildlife Service effective November 2013.